 * Currency "chatter" pointless -ECB chief Draghi

-* Bundesbank's Weidmann says strong euro alone no grounds for action
+* Bundesbank's Weidmann says strong euro alone no grounds

 * Weidmann says euro not seriously overvalued

 * Expresses fear of politicization of exchange rates

 FRANKFURT, Feb 15 The head of the European